epsagon/serverless-plugin-epsagon/README.md

 plugins:
   - serveless-plugin-epsagon
 ```
+For the best results, make sure this is the first plugin specified in your
+plugins list.

 ### Configure The Plugin
 To get started with the plugin, all you have to do is configure your